yitinghanphd/yitinghanphd.github.io/index.md

 I use both qualitative and quantitative methods in my research and my approaches are influenced by complexity theory and ecological perspectives.

+I will be joining [National Institute of Education (Singapore)](https://nie.edu.sg/) as a research fellow in Learning Sciences and Assessment Academic Group.

 ## Contact Me
 You can reach me at [yitinghan@email.arizona.edu](mailto:yitinghan@email.arizona.edu).
 You can also find me on [Academia.edu](https://arizona.academia.edu/YITINGHAN).